• Skip to main content

 Next copy and paste your rewrites only (and also the Redirection info as well if you wish – the date may come in handy).

-Important: If the rewrites are added inside server { } it result in an Nginx syntax error.
+Important: If the rewrites are added inside server { } it will result in an Nginx syntax error.

 # Created by Redirection